apache/shenyu-website/docs/plugin-center/proxy/tcp-plugin.md

 ### 2.3.1 Zookeeper Mode

-- When the type of service Discovery is Zookeeper, you need to fill out the Discovery-ZooKeeper configuration training for details [discovery-mode](../discovery/discovery-mode.md)
+- When the type of service Discovery is Zookeeper, you need to fill out the Discovery-ZooKeeper configuration.
+For details, see [discovery-mode](../../user-guide/discovery/discovery-mode.md)

 - In zookeeper mode, the discovery module will automatically monitor the user's zookeeper registration center and automatically maintain discovery upstreams: